-Softball Australia moved a step closer to becoming a truly inclusive sport for people of all abilities by signing as a member of the National Sport Inclusion Alliance (NSIA) for a three year term.
+Softball Australia moved a step closer to becoming a truly inclusive sport for people of all abilities by signing as a member of Sport Inclusion Australia.

 Softball Australia’s Club Development Coordinator, Tim Hatzi, said “We look forward to working with the NSIA and, with their support, achieving a number of goals for inclusion.
 This will ensure that Softball Australia continues in its endeavour for softball to become an inclusive and accessible sport at all levels, not only for people with an intellectual disability but for people of all ages, cultures, genders, and abilities”.

-For more information on inclusion in softball, or to track Softball Australia’s progress as a member of the NSIA, click here.
+For more information on inclusion in softball, or to track Softball Australia’s progress as a member of Sport Inclusion Australia, click here.

-The Australian Sports Commission is the principle partner of Softball Australia.
-The Australian Sports Commission supports Softball Australia’s commitment to provide opportunities to people of all ages, cultures, gender and ability to participate in softball.
-Information is also available on the Australian Sports Commission website providing clubs and associations with strategies to assist in getting people with a disability involved in softball.
+Sport Australia is the principle partner of Softball Australia.
+Sport Australia supports Softball Australia’s commitment to provide opportunities to people of all ages, cultures, gender and ability to participate in softball.
+For more information visit Sport Australia.

 Special Olympics Australia